History of John Calipari in Timeline

 In 2009, John Calipari became the head coach at the University of Kentucky.

-On May 28, 2010, John Calipari, Derrick Rose, and the University of Memphis reached a settlement with attorneys representing season ticket holders over the vacated 2007-08 season.
+On May 28, 2010, John Calipari, Derrick Rose, and University of Memphis athletic director R.C.
+Johnson reached a $100,000 out-of-court settlement with attorneys representing Memphis season ticket holders over the vacated 2007–08 season.

-In 2010, ESPN.com writer Pat Forde praised the 1992 UMass team in his "Forde Minutes" column.
+In 2010, ESPN.com writer Pat Forde commented on John Calipari's coaching ability in his "Forde Minutes" column.

-In 2011, Calipari coached Kentucky to the Final Four.
+In 2011, John Calipari coached Kentucky to a Final Four appearance.

-In 2011-2012, the Kentucky Wildcats set a new NCAA Division I Men's Basketball record for most victories in a season.
+In 2011-2012 the Kentucky Wildcats earned a new NCAA Division I Men's Basketball record for most victories in a season.

 2011: Head Coach of Dominican Republic National Team